-Vessels fitted with permanent well stimulation systems that comply with the requirements in Sections 5-11-2, 5-11-3, 5-11-4 and 5-11-5 of these Rules will be assigned the classification ★ A1 Offshore Support Vessel (WS).
+Vessels fitted with permanent well stimulation systems that comply with the requirements in Sections 5-11-2, 5-11-3, 5-11-4 and 5-11-5 of these Rules will be assigned the classification \blacksquare A1 Offshore Support Vessel (WS).

-5.3 Temporary Well Stimulation Systems
+5.3 Temporary Well Stimulation Systems (2018)

-Vessels fitted with temporary well stimulation systems that comply with the requirements in Section 5-11-7 of these Rules will be assigned the classification ★ A1 Offshore Support Vessel (WS-TEMP).
+Vessels fitted with temporary well stimulation systems are to comply with the requirements in Section 5-11-7 of these Rules to maintain classification.